 Vegan peanut butter stir fry

-Sometimes, you just need a stir fry to creamy and rich and covered in peanut butter.
+Sometimes, you just need a stir fry to be creamy and rich and covered in peanut butter.
 This stir fry is for those times.
 It’s gluten free, vegan, and uses a hefty but appropriate amount of peanut butter.

 Low FODMAP vegan mozzarella (using macadamias)

 I LOVE this recipe for how close it is to regular mozzarella.
-It uses creamy, delicious macadamias to form the mozzarella base, and is perfect for salads and pizzas.
+It uses creamy, delicious macadamias to form the mozzarella base and is perfect for salads and pizzas.
 Low FODMAP vegan heaven.

-Tiger nut choc chip cookies
+Tiger nut flour choc chip cookies

 These grain free choc chip cookies are a recipe from my cookbook, Intolerance Friendly Kitchen.
 They use tiger nut flour and brown butter for a rich and delicious (yet grain free) result.